MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/more-about-dynamic-negative-days.md

 ### Case C- automatically correlate the item's lead time to the negative days time fence

-This is also similar to situation 1, in the sense that Dynamic negative days will work just as well.
-The Dynamic negative days time fence will now be `6 + 2 – 4 = 4`.
+This is also similar to situation 1, in the sense that dynamic negative days will work just as well.
+The dynamic negative days time fence will now be `6 + 2 – 4 = 4`.
 If you choose this route, MRP will find the existing purchase order and will attach the sales order to it.
 Since no new planned orders will be created, MRP runtime will be better.

 ![What follows is a screenshot of the case described](./media/negative-days-11.png)

 ![What follows is a graph of the case described](./media/negative-days-12.png)

-### Case D- use only Dynamic negative days
+### Case D- use only dynamic negative days

-If you set negative days to zero and use only the Dynamic negative days time fence, which will now be `6 + 0 – 4 = 2`, you will again end up in the same situation as in Case A. For a graphical view, refer to Situation 2, Case A.
+If you set negative days to zero and use only the dynamic negative days time fence, which will now be `6 + 0 – 4 = 2`, you will again end up in the same situation as in case A. For a graphical view, refer to situation 2, case A.

-### Case E- use both greater negative days and the Dynamic negative days time fence
+### Case E- use both greater negative days and the dynamic negative days time fence

-If you both set the negative days to be greater than the item’s lead time and you use the Dynamic negative days time fence as well, then the equation becomes `6 + 6 – 4 = 8`.
+If you both set the negative days to be greater than the item’s lead time and you use the dynamic negative days time fence as well, then the equation becomes `6 + 6 – 4 = 8`.
 This might lead to a very long time fence MRP will search for results in.
 Look at the section titled **Conclusion** at the end of this topic to see how case E relates to a situation in which you set negative days to a long time fence.

 ## Situation 3- getting demand after the item's lead time period